gvwilson/thirdbit/src/fiction/in-heck/index.md

 "I came by this up years ago.
 Never knew what it did,
-but she picked it up this morning and all of a sudden it was full of pictures.
+but she picked it up this morning and all of a sudden there were pictures floating in the air above it.
-And not just any pictures,"
-he confided.
-"They were from the book she was reading.
-It was like it could see what was in her mind."

-FIXME: hologram projector to foreshadow Heck
+Except they weren't really pictures," he continued, looking wistfully at the bit of ancient tech.
+"They looked as solid as any of us."

 "That's great," Gumption said when Maddy didn't respond.
 Sindy was one of those rare people with no tail,